 Our objective is to offer effective digital education to learners all over the world through an engaging user experience and better retention of the material learned.
 For example, we offer:

 .
-English and French lessons to young graduates from modest social backgrounds and priority areas
+English, French, Spanish and German lessons to young graduates from modest social backgrounds and priority areas

 .
 French as a foreign language for new arrivals in France

 .
 General culture courses for people experiencing difficulty finding employment

 The Social Impact program in a few key figures:

 More than 27,000 licenses distributed since Gymglish was founded in 2004

 15 new partners joined the program in 2020

 Apprentis d’Auteuil.
 The Apprentis d’Auteuil Foundation has been helping young people in difficulty for more than 150 years through support, education, training and employment integration programs in France and internationally, assisting them to become confident, free adults in tomorrow’s world. > Download the case study here.